Profile: Toronto Mayor Rob Ford

 And he dismissed calls to step down: "We must keep Toronto moving forward.
 I was elected to do a job and that's exactly what I'm going to continue doing."

-The context of the clip is not clear, nor is the target of Mr Ford's wrath.
+The context of the clip was not clear, nor was the target of Ford's wrath.
 He has said he was intoxicated when it was filmed and was "very embarrassed by it".

-"It isn't like it has affected his work," said Mr Ford's sister, Kathy.
+"It isn't like it has affected his work," said Ford's sister, Kathy.

-In April 2014, Mr Ford officially kicked off his re-election campaign.
-He will face four challengers in the 27 October election.
+In April 2014, Ford officially kicked off his re-election campaign.
+He had four challengers in the 27 October election.

-But other recordings of Mr Ford in an apparently intoxicated state surfaced, including in new audio recording of him making abusive comments about Councillor Karen Stintz, who is running for mayor, and other politicians.
+But other recordings of Ford in an apparently intoxicated state surfaced, including in a new audio recording of him making abusive comments about Councillor Karen Stintz, who was also running for mayor, and other politicians.

-Allegations have also surfaced in police documents that Mr Ford used racially abusive language, threatened staff, sexually propositioned a female colleague, and snorted cocaine in a restaurant.
-The mayor has denied all of it.
+Allegations also surfaced in police documents that Ford threatened a fellow high-school football coach, used racially abusive language, threatened staff, sexually propositioned a female colleague, and snorted cocaine in a restaurant.
+He denied all of it.